H0ussamCl4p/HoussamC-Portfolio/SECRETS.md

 GitHub Actions: generate-github-stats workflow

-- Add secret `GITHUB_TOKEN` (Repository Settings → Secrets → Actions).
-This token will be used by the workflow to call GitHub's GraphQL API.
-- (Optional) Add secret `GITHUB_STATS_USER` if you want to target a different username than the default `H0ussamCl4p`.
+- Add repository secret `GITHUB_TOKEN` (Repository Settings → Secrets → Actions) if your workflows need elevated permissions.
+The workflow-provided token is sufficient for most read-only operations.
+(Optional) Add `GITHUB_STATS_USER` to target a different username.
 - Trigger the workflow from the Actions tab (select "Generate GitHub Stats" → Run workflow) or let it run on schedule.
 - The workflow will upload `public/github-stats.json` as an artifact.
 You can download it from the workflow run details if you prefer not to commit it to the repo.